STRIVE throws party for seventh graduating class

 LONG TERM RELATIONSHIPS BEAR FRUIT

 Despite having aged out of the program, STRIVE alumnus and Class of 2017 graduate Diego noted that he and his mentor Clay still meet together six years after being matched.
 He mentioned that STRIVE prepared him well for college (he attended Piedmont Virginia Community College while working full-time) and expressed his appreciation to Coordinator Richard Feero and Assistant Coordinator Dylan, whom he described as having known “forever.”

 Mentor Jerry proudly spoke about his mentee of four years, Class of 2019 graduate Cardale.
 “He crushed all the goals.
 It was really exciting to be someone that could teach him how to drive.
 I was one of the first cars that he really actually drove.
 I didn’t know that until he was behind [the wheel],” Jerry chuckled, noting that Cardale is a natural.
 Jerry continued, “He kept up with his grades, he got into six out of eight colleges that he applied to.
 He’s going to be playing football in school as well.
 That was a goal early on that kind of got pushed to the side, but it’s cool to see that come back around.”
 Cardale then announced, “I’m going to Methodist University in Fayetteville, North Carolina.”

 PROGRAM’S STELLAR RECORD CONTINUES

-With three more college-bound graduates, STRIVE maintains its 100% high school on-time graduation rate (23 out of 23) and expects it’s college attendance rate to increase to 87% this fall, despite nearly all participants being first-generation college students.
+With three more college-bound graduates, STRIVE maintains its 100% high school on-time graduation rate (23 out of 23) and expects it’s college attendance rate to increase to 87% this fall, despite all participants being first-generation college students.
 Within six months of graduating, 100% of participants have been employed, enrolled in college, or both.